 2. Half of A Decade in Review

 In 2015 the Average sold price for a Cape Coral home with the specs I discussed sold for $164,557.
 The other averages?
-Total number of sales were 1,815.
+The total number of sales was 1,815.
 3 bedrooms, 2 baths with 1,668sqft.
-The days on the market average at 43 days and the Price per square foot sits at $124.40.
+The days on the market average at 43 days and the price per square foot sits at $124.40.
 What’s also interesting to me is the Sales Price VS. List Price (SP/LP) at the time of Sale.
 The sales price average at 98.68% of the list price.
 Keep that specific percentage in mind.

 Moving onto 2016.
-Average sales price jumps to $183,633.
+The average sales price jumps to $183,633.
 There were 1,886 total sales.
 The price per square foot drops to $111.73.
 How can that be?
 This happens when we see the number of slightly larger homes selling more than the number of smaller homes.
 The average square footage makes a minor change to 1,675sqft.
 But overall, the larger homes brought the price per sqft down a bit.
-Days on market looks similar at 40 days but the SP/LP sits at 98.14%.
+Days on market look similar at 40 days but the SP/LP sits at 98.14%.